 Having sufficient infrastructure is identified as one of the most important issues for the new Local Plan.
-The Plan is accompanied by an infrastructure plan (previously reviewed by planning advisory committee) which identifies the items that are either desirable or more importantly critical to delivery of the Local Plan.
+The plan is accompanied by an infrastructure plan (previously reviewed by planning advisory committee) which identifies the items that are either desirable or more importantly critical to delivery of the Local Plan.
 Key items relate to transport, education and health.
-Whilst we continue to meet with partners responsible for different items of infrastructure (particularly Kent County Council (education, social care and transport), the NHS and Clinical Commissioning Groups) the Local Plan and infrastructure Plan will themselves provide important evidence for Members when lobbying Government and relevant infrastructure providers for the funding needed by the District.
+Whilst Council officers continue to meet with partners responsible for different items of infrastructure (particularly Kent County Council, the NHS and Clinical Commissioning Groups) the Local Plan and infrastructure Plan will themselves provide important evidence for Members when lobbying Government and relevant infrastructure providers for the funding needed by the District.

-Thise Issues and Options document sets out our preferred options for addressing needs and issues, but in order to ensure all reasonable options are considered, representations on alternatives will be invited as part of the public consultation and these will be assessed prior to drawing up a draft Local Plan.
+The Issues and Options document sets out the District Council's preferred options for addressing needs and issues, but in order to ensure all reasonable options are considered, representations on alternatives will be invited as part of the public consultation and these will be assessed prior to drawing up a draft Local Plan.

-Table $\frac{x}{y}$ provides a summary of key issues arising set out under the six objectives being proposed for the new plan.
+Table $\frac{x}{x}$ provides a summary of key issues arising set out under the six objectives being proposed for the new plan.